When to replace your boiler

 The control panel of a new boiler

-If you’ve had your boiler for a while then it’s worth looking out for signs that you might need a new boiler; such as funny noises, low efficiency and regular breakdowns.
+If you’ve had your boiler for a while, then it’s worth looking out for signs that you might need a boiler replacement.
+Funny noises, low efficiency, and regular breakdowns can all indicate that your boiler is no longer performing at its best.

 Table of contents

-2. 5 signs you need a new boiler
+2. 9 signs you need to replace your boiler

 An old boiler with corroding pipes to show how long a boiler lasts